Rocky Mountain Reaper Review

 Cockpit And Saddle

 Because the Reaper 26 does not have a front-derailleur, the cockpit of the bike is clean and neat.
 The bars are 28.7in wide and our rider was comfortable with the reach.
 He was able to control the bike very well.
-The bike’s cables are externally routed and although some may think this is not optimal, we like this.
+The bike’s cables are externally routed.
+Although some may think this is not optimal, we like this.
 It allows for easier DIY maintenance.
 The cables for the rear brake and derailleur run along the top of the down tube.

 The saddle is sized down appropriately and there is a quick-release seat collar for the 30.9mm seat post.
 We cannot fathom why any kids’ bike does not have a quick-release seat collar, but there are still a few out there.